Official Global Travel Advisories

 - a Secure Certificate of Indian Status

-The WHTI-compliant document you choose to use must be valid until the date of your intended departure from the United States.
+The WHTI-compliant document you choose to use must be valid for the duration of your stay.

-Canadian citizens aged 15 years and under entering the United States by land or water require a passport or one of the following documents:
+Canadian citizens aged 15 years and under entering the United States by land or water require one of the following documents:

-- original or a copy of a birth certificate
+- an original or a copy of a birth certificate

-- Enhanced Driver’s Licenses: What Are They? - United States Homeland Security
+- Enhanced Driver’s Licenses: What Are They? – U.S. Department of Homeland Security

 - evidence of residential, employment or educational ties to Canada